 The objective Casepak was commissioned by Leicester-based Greenshires, one of the UK’s largest printed marketing material suppliers, to help improve its waste management system.
 The company’s existing infrastructure lagged behind its competitors, meaning much of its waste was entering landfill unnecessarily.
 Its dated waste management equipment had also become unreliable.
 The solution Casepak supplied Greenshires with a comprehensive and bespoke waste management programme and updated range of equipment to process its recyclable materials.
 This included installing a high-specification waste extraction system and filter from Impact Air; two Thetford compactor units, including a T3 model with rear-loading facility; a Pakawaste Powerkube semi-automatic baler; and a Pakawaste VB56 vertical baler.
 The outcome Greenshires’ environmental credentials have received an impressive boost following Casepak’s services.
 As a result of Casepak installing separate bins, Greenshires is now able to separate cardboard and plastic from its waste stream.
 Greenshires carried out an extensive environmental education programme to explain to staff the importance of separating waste and,...Read More >

 We’re always looking for people with the right skills.
 To fit in at Casepak you really need to live up to our “recycling excellence” promise.
 We look for people who: Are passionate about recycling Understand waste management Believe in real customer service Are cheerful, helpful, bright and resourceful Of course, you don’t need to be a recycling guru or waste management expert for every role, but we do ask that you have the right attitude from the outset.
 As vacancies occur, we’ll post them below.
 Please check back regularly for updated job vacancy listings.
 And don’t forget to follow us on Twitter @CasepakLtd as we’ll also use this to let you know.
 Before you apply to be part of the Casepak team, please read our Privacy Notice for Job Applicants.
-Business Development Executive This role is to grow volume from Commercial and Industrial sectors focusing on Printers, Box Makers and Retailers to enhance existing branch network and core business activities.
-The role...Read More >
+Operations Administrator This role is to support the Operations department.
+It entails working in conjunction with the Operations Team (but reporting to Assistant Operations Managers) to continuously develop the company’s operations and...Read More >

 In 2015, approximately 5.7 million tonnes of dry recycling came from households in England.
 Recycling avoids emissions of around 62 million tonnes of CO2 eq compared to providing an equivalent amount of materials from primary sources (e.g. mining).
 The tonnage of municipal waste sent to landfill has decreased from 25 million tonnes in 2010 to 15 million tonnes in 2015.
 Recycled paper produces 73% less air pollution than paper made from raw materials.
 Glass is 100% recyclable, but glass that is thrown into landfill will never decompose.
 Approximately 18 million tonnes of waste is landfilled in UK sites each year.